 Why We Get Ear Infections

-Kids definitely suffer from ear infections more often than adults do, and there’s a laundry list of things that can cause and/or contribute to them – Wax buildup, upper respiratory infections, environmental and/or food allergies, nutritional deficiency, or even simple genetics can use your little one to suffer.
+Kids suffer from ear infections more often than adults do, and there’s a laundry list of things that can cause and/or contribute to them: Wax buildup, upper respiratory infections, environmental or food allergies, nutritional deficiency, or even simple genetics can use your little one to suffer.

-Regardless of whether your child’s ear infection is caused by a virus or bacteria, there are tons of ways to treat it from home naturally.
+Regardless of whether a virus or bacteria causes your child’s ear infection, there are tons of ways to treat it from home naturally.
 Here are three things that will get your little one back to their normal selves in no time (and you back on your toes trying to keep up with them).

 Treating an Ear Infection Naturally

 Most of what you need, you’ll find in your kitchen: